 By making use of this site, users accept this disclosure and are, therefore, invited to read it prior to providing personal information of any kind.

-The data controller is the Department for Cohesion Policies (Largo Chigi 19; Rome, Italy).
+The data controller is the Department for Cohesion Policies - Presidency of the Council of Ministers (Largo Chigi 19; Rome, Italy).

 The data collected with the information request form are processed at the offices of the Department and are handled electronically, adopting appropriate security measures, by employees in service at those offices.